G. C. Brewer

-Non-Institutional Churches
+Schism and Non-Institutional Churches

+Wallace took Moser's book for "denominational error on the gospel plan of salvation" (qtd. in Hicks) whereas Brewer sought to de-emphasize legalism and human works and to promote a theory of God-given "unmerited favor" (Hughes 186).

-One facet of their disagreement (albeit more financial than theological) eventually led to a schism, whereby Wallace and Brewer debated the propriety of churches funding colleges.
-Non-institutional Churches of Christ remember Brewer mainly for his unwavering call for congregational support of colleges associated with the Churches of Christ, a position that non-institutional churches reject.
-See The churches of Christ (non-institutional) for more about the debate over this issue.
+Disagreements between Brewer and Wallace (albeit more financial than theological) eventually led to a schism, whereby they debated the propriety of churches funding colleges.
+Non-institutional Churches of Christ noted that Brewer made an unwavering call for congregational support of colleges associated with the Churches of Christ, a position that non-institutional churches rejected.
+These differences eventually led to the formation of the churches of Christ (non-institutional).
 Historian Richard Hughes has characterized Wallace's "fighting style" (176-77, 182-85) in a way that could well describe Brewer's rhetorical aggression.

 Politics and Pacifism

 Despite Brewer's clearly stated patriotism, he was also a product of the teachings of James A. Harding and David Lipscomb.
 At their Nashville Bible School (Lipscomb University), where Brewer enrolled in 1904 after a year at Johnson Bible College, Brewer learned to downplay politics, a lesson he held dear his entire life.
-Hughes has noted "that shortly before his [Brewer's] death in 1956 he recalled, 'I have never even voted in my life'" (186).
+Hughes has noted "that shortly before his [Brewer's] death in 1956 he recalled, "I have never even voted in my life" (186).
 Lipscomb had been a lifelong pacifist, even during the Civil War, yet Brewer believed that the threat of Communism was simply too great to ignore.
 Brewer therefore balanced his disengagement from the ways of the world with his active concerns for the Christian identity of American politics.
 This balance characterized many of the Churches of Christ in the mid-20th century.

-Brewer was also a vociferous anti-feminist, attributing much of America's 20th-century moral decline to the emancipation of women.
-(Chapter 3 of his autobiography is dedicated to the topic.)
-He opined that women in positions of authority must 'constantly battle against the tendency to become masculine, coarse, and brazen.'
+Brewer was also an anti-feminist, attributing much of America's 20th-century moral decline to the emancipation of women.
+He opined that women in positions of authority must "constantly battle against the tendency to become masculine, coarse, and brazen."
 He blamed liberated fallen women for irresistibly tempting good Christian boys into sexual sin.
 He also believed that women were the spiritual inferiors of men.
-Sinful men can be reformed, but, 'When woman goes wrong... there is little hope of ever reaching her...she can never be worth anything in his world...it were better for her to go immediately to the electric chair.'
+Sinful men can be reformed, but, "When woman goes wrong... there is little hope of ever reaching her...she can never be worth anything in his world...it were better for her to go immediately to the electric chair."